-Educate yourself.
 Having money to invest won't do you much good if you lose it all.
 Study the history of the market and understand basic accounting concepts so when you manage your portfolio you will have an idea of what you are doing.
 Decide on your investment goals, suggests the Center for Personal Financial Education.

-Stick with blue chip stocks and historically recognized bonds.
-A blue chip stock is a stock that has a history of yielding a fair return.
-A recognized bond loans money to a government agency, known for paying it back with interest.
 As a beginner, you don't want to jump into investments by choosing high-risk stocks or bonds.
 It takes time to understand the markets.
 You are better off investing your money in blue chip stocks that have already proven their abilities to go the distance.
 As you gain experience, you can invest in more high-risk products.

-Diversify the funds, suggests the U.S. Securities and Exchange Commission.
+Professional investment houses, such as Fidelity, recommend that investors diversify their funds.
 As a beginner, you will probably make a few mistakes as you learn about investing.
 Rather than have all of your available investment funds tied into one stock and one bond portfolio, spread the money over several products so mistakes will not be as costly to you.